Boiler Service Cost

 • Change in flame colour — In gas boilers, the flame should be blue.
 If it's changed to yellow or orange, you need urgent attention from a Gas Safe engineer as this could lead to a dangerous situation.

-• Error codes showing - If your boiler has an error code that won't seem to remedy, it's time to call in a local heating engineer.
+• Error codes showing — If your boiler has an error code that you're unable to clear yourself, it's time to call in a local heating engineer.

 How Often Should You Service Your Boiler?